Kyndall Dykes: High school and college career

 Dykes played for Warren Easton Charter High School in New Orleans and was named to the 2005 All-New Orleans District Team and was named District MVP after averaging 18 points, 7 rebounds and 4 assists.

 He then played two seasons for Navarro College of the National Junior College Athletic Association (NJCAA) and was named a first-team all-region pick.

 In 2007, Dykes transferred to New Orleans where he played two seasons for the Privateers.
 In his second season, he was named to the third-team all-Sun Belt Conference after averaging 17.3 points per game, second most in the conference.

 Professional career

 Dykes joined the Polish side KK Włocławek in January 2021 for a monthly try-out.
 In five games of the 2020–21 PLK season, Dykes has averaged 13 points (54 percent from the game), plus 3.6 rebounds, 2 assists and one steal.
 In two matches of the FIBA Europe Cup he added 19.5 points and had 4.5 rebounds and 4 assists.
 Triggered by this strong performance, Włocławek agreed to a two-year contract until June 2023, with the option of a unilateral termination by the club after the 2021–22 PLK season.
 Dykes chose Włocławek over several other offers from competing teams.

 On July 24, 2022, Dykes joined Al Ittihad Alexandria of the Egyptian Basketball Super League.

+In 2023, Dykes joined Libyan club Al-Ahly Benghazi and won the national championship with the club.
+He was also the league's scoring champion after averaging 23.7 points per game.
+Dykes was named Finals MVP, following his performance in the Final Four tournament.

-National team
+National team career

 Dykes has been a member of the Palestine national basketball team at the 2021 FIBA Asia Cup qualification.